Unique accommodation: Best 50 places to stay around the world

 The Parador in Plasencia, in the Extremadura region of Spain, is housed in a 15th-century building that was once the Santo Domingo Monastery.

-Many of the monastery’s original architectural features have been preserved, such as the peaceful cloister, which is covered by a beautifully carved Mudejar ceiling.
+Many of the monastery’s original architectural features have been preserved, including the peaceful cloister, which is adorned with a beautifully carved Mudejar ceiling.

 Plasencia is well off the beaten track and sees very few foreign tourists, yet it is full of history and impressive architecture.

-A stay here in the Parador is an opportunity to immerse yourself in the real, authentic Spain while experiencing a bit of luxury and history at the same time.
+A stay here at the Parador is an opportunity to immerse yourself in authentic Spain while experiencing a bit of luxury and history.
 Chosen by The Nomadic Vegan.

 Quirky places to stay